zianke/multi-tenancy-bpm/demo/README.md

 - **Submit An Order**: Begin a new request and submit the order to assigned service provider.

 - **My Orders**: Obtain all orders the customer has submitted and their details.
+For now it only works for `admin`.

 ### `/staff`
 A webpage for staff.
 Two options could be selected in the navigation bar.